-- Always be sure to use cold butter to make the pie dough.
-If adding water instead of milk I recommend using cold water.
+- Always be sure to use cold butter and milk to make the pie dough.
+If adding water instead of milk I recommend using ice cold water.

 - To make rolling the gluten free pastry easier I like to roll it out between two sheets of parchment paper or clingfilm as this will prevent it from sticking and means there is no need for extra flour on your surface so prevents the pastry from drying out.

 - To make gluten and dairy free pastry just substitute for dairy free butter block and use cold water in place of milk.